orange-cloudfoundry/cfrobot-cats/README.md

 ## Tests availables

 - `runtime`: **Default tests always ran**, test that ensure important features for running and managing apps works (deploy, scale, delete, logs, ssh)
-- `uaa-auth`: Tests to ensure that uaa-auth service through [gobis](https://github.com/orange-cloudfoundry/gobis-server) works
-- `isolation-segments`: Tests to ensure that isolation segments works (with a shared/public separation architecture)
+- `isolation-segments`: Ensure that isolation segments works (with a shared/public separation architecture)
+- `service-discovery`: Ensure that discovery service and policies are working
+- `rolling`: Ensure that **native** rolling with cli v7 is working
+- `feature-flags`: Ensure that feature flags configured in `config.yml` are set in state wanted.
+- `uaa-auth`: Ensure that uaa-auth service through [gobis](https://github.com/orange-cloudfoundry/gobis-server) works
+- `cfsecurity`: Ensure that [cfsecurity entitlement](https://github.com/orange-cloudfoundry/cf-security-entitlement) is working correctly
+(this is necessary to install cf cli plugin with command `cf install-plugin -r CF-Community "cf-security-entitlement"`)
+- `logservice`: Ensure that [logservice](https://github.com/orange-cloudfoundry/logservice-boshrelease/) is taking logs from an app